 is a web-based survey tool that assesses the user satisfaction in office buildings.

-This kind of survey is often referred to as a ‘Post-Occupancy Evaluation’ (POE).
+This kind of survey is often referred to as a ‘Post-Occupancy Evaluation’ (POE) or Occupant Survey.

 There are two standard versions of Comfortmeter.
 They are both available as online tool but each focuses on different aspects.
 As a third option, a questionnaire can be developed based a customer’s needs.